4. Prevent and mitigate (linkage)

 Particular focus on the most significant risks

-In the child labour example above, there are likely other risks in the factory, such as excessive overtime.
-Since child labour is likely the most significant risk, it should be addressed first.
+In the example of child labour above, there are likely other risks in the factory, such as excessive overtime.
+Since child labour is likely one of the most significant risks, it should be prioritised.

-For support on how to prioritise risks based on likelihood and severity, see Process requirement 2.
+For guidance on how to prioritise risks based on likelihood and severity, see process requirement 2.
+Risk assessments.

 What about certified products?